rinzyDavid/rinzyDavid/README.md

 I have over four years’ experience working in the industry for clients large and small.
 I specialize in native Android and IOS apps development using Java and Swift language, translating complex UI/UX designs to full working and testable apps, as well as deployment to Google playstore and Appstore.
-Coming with a well-honed skill in software development in addition to an excellent communication skill.

 Hard Skills: